 Although referrals are normally to be managed by the DSL, anyone may refer a child if necessary.
-Our approach is child-centered and at all times, we will act in the best interests of the child.
+Our approach is child-centred and at all times, we will act in the best interests of the child.
 Staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Staff are also clear that the victim will never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
 Nor will a victim ever be made to feel ashamed for making a report.

-This policy takes full account of the child protection procedures agreed by the Local Safeguarding Children Board and statutory guidance Working Together to Safeguard Children (WTtSC) (HM Govt: 2018). and Keeping Children

-Safe in Education (KCSIE (DfE: September 2023).
+This policy takes full account of the child protection procedures agreed by the Local Safeguarding Children Board and statutory guidance Working Together to Safeguard Children (WTtSC) (HM Govt: 2023). and Keeping Children Safe in Education (KCSIE).
 During term time, the DSL (or deputy DSL) will always be available during school hours for staff to discuss any safeguarding concerns.
 Our school will organise adequate and appropriate cover arrangements for any out of hours/out of time activities and also during school holidays.

-Definition of safeguarding from Keeping Children Safe in Education (KCSIE) (DfE: September 2023): This is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Definition of safeguarding from Keeping Children Safe in Education (KCSIE) (DfE: September 2024): This is defined as protecting children from maltreatment; inside or outside home including online.
+Preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Also, providing help and support to meet the needs of children as soon as problems emerge.
 Children include everyone under the age of 18.